elliejeanclark/startup/README.md

 - [x] All application elements styled with css.
 - [x] All application text content styled with css.
 Raleway was the font I used.
 - [x] My logo image was styled.
+As a note, I have removed the emoji rating system and opted for a slider for simplicity.